lallaria/Archipelago/worlds/wl4/docs/en_Wario Land 4.md

 A full list of these strategies is as follows:

+- In 40 Below Fridge, you can ground pound the switches in the maze puzzle room by getting a running start and stomp jumping on the glass ball right after the glass bird spits it out.
+- In The Toxic Landfill, you can lure the Ringosuki toward the water and grab the apple in midair to get the Transformation Puzzle Lower Diamond without using Heavy Grab to throw it across the pool.
 - In Pinball Zone, you can get through the fruit room with only grab by throwing one of the lower pinballs at the ones on the ledges.
 - Also in Pinball Zone, you can use Heavy Grab in place of Ground Pound in the jungle room by